zeroc-ice/ice-builder-visualstudio/README.md

 The simplest and most common way to configure Ice Builder is in Visual Studio.
 You can nevertheless also configure Ice Builder directly in your MSBuild project, by importing two Ice Builder projects from the Ice Builder install into your project.

-The Ice builder install directory can be read from Windows registry and assigned it to `IceBuilderInstallDir` MSBuild property using the following code:
+The Ice builder install directory can be read from the Windows registry and assigned to the `IceBuilderInstallDir` MSBuild property using the following code:

     <PropertyGroup>
         <IceBuilderInstallDir>$([MSBuild]::GetRegistryValue('HKEY_CURRENT_USER\SOFTWARE\ZeroC\IceBuilder',